Hoarseness, an abnormal change in your voice, is a common condition that’s often experienced in conjunction with a dry or scratchy throat.

 - Eliminate allergens from your environment.
 Allergies can often worsen or trigger hoarseness.

-- Do not use decongestants for your hoarseness, as these irritate and dry out the throat.
+- Don’t use decongestants for your hoarseness.
+They can further irritate and dry out the throat.

-There are several actions that you can take to prevent hoarseness.
-Listed below are some prevention methods that may help to protect your vocal cords.
+You can take several actions to prevent hoarseness.
+Some prevention methods that may help protect your vocal cords are listed below.

 - Stop smoking and avoid secondhand smoke.
 Breathing smoke can cause irritation of your vocal cords and larynx and can dry out your throat.

 - Wash your hands frequently.
-Hoarseness is often caused by a viral respiratory infection.
-Washing your hands will prevent the spread of germs and keep you healthy.
+Hoarseness is often caused by a viral respiratory tract infection.
+Washing your hands will help prevent the spread of germs and keep you healthy.

 - Stay hydrated.
 Drink at least eight 8-ounce glasses of water a day.
 Fluids thin the mucus in the throat and keep it moist.

-- Avoid fluids that dehydrate your body, such as caffeinated beverages and alcoholic drinks.
-These operate as diuretics and cause you to lose water.
+- Avoid fluids that dehydrate your body.
+These include caffeinated beverages and alcoholic drinks.
+They may operate as diuretics and cause you to lose water.

-- Try to limit the urge to clear your throat.
+- Try to resist the urge to clear your throat.
 This may increase the inflammation of your vocal cords and overall irritation in your throat.